YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A role map is more useful than a promise

 A role map does not need to be complicated.
-It can be a short written explanation of who evaluates the photos, who designs the hairline, who performs extraction, who creates recipient sites, who implants grafts, who supervises the room, and who reviews the patient after surgery.
+It can be a short written explanation of who evaluates the photos, who designs the hairline, who performs extraction, who creates recipient area incisions, who implants grafts, who supervises the room, and who reviews the patient after surgery.

 This is more useful than a large promise.
 A promise says the result will be natural.
 A role map shows how responsibility is handled.
 When patients compare clinics, how to choose a hair transplant clinic in Turkey and red flags of Turkish hair mills can help them separate structure from marketing language.

-I do not judge a clinic by whether a team is involved.
+A team is not the problem in hair transplant surgery.
 Hair transplant surgery uses a team in real life.
-I judge whether the patient is told the truth about the team, the surgeon’s role, and the limits of the plan.
+The patient needs to be told the truth about the team, the surgeon’s role, and the limits of the plan.

 Changes after booking need a written update

 A plan can change after booking.
-A patient may disclose a new medical issue, send better photos, request a different hairline, change travel dates, or arrive with donor findings that were not obvious online.
+A patient may disclose a fever, infection, new medicine, allergy, abnormal test result, doctor’s advice, better photos, a different hairline request, changed travel dates, or donor findings that were not obvious online.
+Send medical changes before travel when possible, not only on surgery day.
 A real change should be explained in writing.

-This is where medical changes after booking a hair transplant and hair transplant quote changes before surgery connect to the booking conversation.
+New medical changes after booking a hair transplant can change readiness, and a hair transplant quote change before surgery should come with a reason tied to the plan.
 The update should name what changed, why it matters, and whether the surgical responsibility changed with it.

 Do not accept a new plan only because the travel date is close.
 A changed plan should leave a written trail.
 That protects both the patient and the clinic.